 Brynhildr (Brunhilda) was a woman warrior known from the saga of Volsungs (Saga of the Völsungs).
 She was described as a strong woman who, like other male warriors, took care of the family duties and defended her family's honor.

 Hervor was a woman warrior mentioned in the old Hervarar saga.
 The story of the warrior Hervor included fighting the dead and searching for the cursed sword that belonged to her father.
-Since childhood, Hervor did not show interest in activities that were common for girls and later for young women.
+From childhood, Hervor did not show interest in activities that were common for girls and, later, for young women.
 Instead of "regular" female activities, Hervor practiced sword skills, mastered horseback riding and archery.

 Lathgertha (Lagertha) was a woman warrior who is not known from traditional sagas.
 Lagertha was considered a cultural leader in Norway, whose story is also found in the sagas of Saxo Grammaticus (12th-century records).
 In the modern-day culture, we know her as the wife of Ragnar Lothbrook from Michael Hirst's TV show, Vikings.'